UWNetworksLab/libfte/README.md

 ### Overview

 LibFTE is an encryption library that allows input plaintext and output ciphertext formats to be defined by regular expressions.
-Specifically one can instantiate an FTE scheme FTE[R_in,R_out], where R_in specifies a regular language for the input plaintexts and R_out describes a regular language for the ouput ciphertexts.
+Specifically, one can instantiate an FTE scheme FTE[R_in,R_out], where R_in specifies a regular language for the input plaintexts and R_out describes a regular language for the ouput ciphertexts.
 Then, it's the job of the FTE scheme to encrypt plaintexts in the language L(R_in) into ciphertexts in the language of L(R_out).

 Naturally there are limitations on what regular expressions may be used to instantiate an FTE scheme.